 Windows 8.1 and OneDrive changes

-Windows 8.1 introduced significant changes in how OneDrive (previously known as SkyDrive) works, and one of these is possible replacement of actual files in any dedicated OneDrive folder with placeholders, which MS call Smart Files
+Windows 8.1 introduced significant changes in how OneDrive (previously known as SkyDrive) works, and one of these is the possible replacement of actual files in any dedicated OneDrive folder with placeholders, which MS calls Smart Files.

-For Windows 10 users, refer to Windows 10 and OneDrive Files On-Demand article.
+For Windows 10 users, refer to Windows 10 and OneDrive Files On-Demand articles.